-The Company's Restated Certificate of Incorporation provides that the number of directors constituting the Company's Board of Directors shall be not less than three nor more than fifteen, as determined by the Company's Bylaws.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE 'FOR' THE NOMINEE IDENTIFIED ABOVE than three nor more than fifteen, as determined by the Company's Bylaws.
 The Company's Bylaws provide that the number of directors shall be fixed from time to time by the Board of Directors or the Company's stockholders.
 The Board of Directors has fixed at four the number of directors that will constitute the Board for the ensuing year.